T

 neighborhood

-A UNESCO World Heritage site, Riga's Old Town is a labyrinth of cobblestone streets, medieval architecture, and charming squares.
-Explore its historic buildings, many dating back to the 13th century, and soak in the atmosphere of centuries past.
+A UNESCO World Heritage site, Riga's Old Town is a maze of cobblestone streets lined with medieval architecture, Baroque churches, and charming squares.
+It's the historical heart of the city, perfect for a leisurely first exploration.

 ~60 min